mauilion/mauilion-hugo/content/posts/kind-metallb.md

 ### Preamble:

 When using metallb with kind we are going to deploy it in `l2-mode`.
 This means that we need to be able to connect to the ip addresses of the node subnet.
-If you are using kind on Mac or Windows this will require you to add a route to your laptop routing the subnet used by your kind cluster to the vm that is hosting it.
 If you are using linux to host a kind cluster.
 You will not need to do this as the kind node ip addresses are directly attached.

+If you are using a Mac this tutorial may not be super useful as the way Docker Desktop works on a Mac doesn't expose the "docker network" to the underlying host.
+Due to this restriction I recommend that you make do with `kubectl proxy`

 ### Problem Statement: